Punjabi Chole Recipe

 Heat 2 cups of water in a pan over medium heat.

-Once the water comes to a boil, add 2 teaspoon of black tea leaves (or 2 teabags) and cook for a minute.
-You can skip this step if you don’t care about the color of the curry.
+Once the water comes to a boil, add 2 teaspoon of loose black tea leaves (or 2 teabags) and cook for a minute.
+If you don’t care about the curry’s color, skip this step.

 Strain the tea using a tea strainer and keep it aside.